ksu-is/BlockTock/ProjectRoadMap.md

 - [x] 1.
 Set up Github repo and add an admin role.
 DONE
 - [x] 2.
 Wtite README file.
 DONE
 - [x] 3.
 Schedule presentation in Teams.
 DONE
 - [x] 4.
 Commit open source license to repo in main branch.
+DONE
 - [x] 5.
 Find first existing example code and test the code.
 DONE
-- [ ] 6.
+- [x] 6.
 Find second existing example code and test the code.
+DONE
 - [x] 7.
 Plan goals for project.
 DONE
-    - [ ] have an input for websites to be blocked.
+    - [ ] Have an input for websites to be blocked.
-    - [ ] have a timer for how long websites should be blocked for.
+    - [ ] Have a timer for how long websites should be blocked for.
-    - [ ] make sure they are unblocked after.
+    - [ ] Make sure they are unblocked after.
-    - [ ] make steps userfriendly so it's easy tog et set up.
+    - [ ] Make steps user-friendly so they're easy to set up.
 - [ ] 8.
-Start coding.
+Start coding
+    - [ ] test examplecode1 and get it running, reporting on any issues and documenting how to make it work
+              - problem: does not block every website in the URL file
+              - problem: does not manually unblock all websites
+    - [ ] test examplecode2 and get it running, reporting on any issues and documenting how to make it work
 - [ ] 9.
-Update "How It Works" in README file.
+Update "How It Works" in the README file.
 - [ ] 10.
-Create presentation powerpoint.
+Create a PowerPoint presentation.